Type in what information you are looking for or use the categories below to explore.

 - Cancer

-- Cerebrovascular disease including stroke
+- Cerebrovascular disease

-- Chronic kidney disease (at any stage)
+- Chronic kidney disease including people receiving dialysis

 - Cystic fibrosis

-- Diabetes (type 1 or type 2)
+- Diabetes (type 1, type 2, or gestational)

-- Disabilities
+- Disabilities including Down syndrome

-- HIV infection
+- HIV (human immunodeficiency virus)

 - Immunocompromised condition or weakened immune system

-- Mental health conditions
+- Mental health conditions including depression and schizophrenia spectrum disorder

-- Obesity or being overweight
+- Obesity

 - Physical inactivity